Are you a beginner looking for top-notch blog writing tips?

 Lisa Sicard – InspiretoThrive

 People like to read blog posts with short paragraphs for skimming and images to see along the way.
-However, some blogs look boring when there are no images to skim through or quotes to read.
+However, some blogs look dull, with no images to skim through or quotes to read.
 Make it easier for anyone to read, especially on a mobile device.

 5. Cut loose the filler